 Let the beauty we love be what we do.
 There are hundreds of ways to kneel and kiss the ground.” ~Rumi

-This place captivated my senses.
+The savanna captivated my senses.
 It fueled my creativity and sparked a lasting reverence for nature.
-I often experienced a distinct “creative ache” to share this connection by exploring poetry and paintings.
+I remember often feeling a distinct “creative ache” to share this connection through writing, drawing or painting.

-In college I studied Wildlife Management and received a Master's Degree in Plant Ecology with the intention of pursuing natural history illustration.
+In college I studied ecology ultimately receiving a Master's of Science in Plant Ecology.
+My intention was to pursue natural history illustration.
 After graduate school, I enrolled in several semesters of Drawing for Illustration and Figure Drawing.
-LOVED them!

-For twenty years I worked in the field of Natural Resource Management enjoying outreach and education to children and youth, technical writing, as well as, some natural history illustration.
-However, at some point I realized my career path did not contain the opportunities I craved and needed.
+For twenty years I worked in the field of natural resource management enjoying outreach and education to children and youth, technical writing and dabbled with natural history illustration.
+However, at some point I realized my career did not contain the creative opportunities I craved.

 My first children's book: A Thousand Purring Cats was published in June 2017.

 Today, I am an early childhood special education teacher sharing my playful inquisitive approach to life and shaping flexible thinkers.
 During school breaks I am either writing, drawing or painting to develop the other stories dancing in my mind. "